 Points likelihood: 21% Last points: 2012 Last DNF: 2018

-Chances of scoring points from seventeenth or further back on the grid are minimal, with 2016 being the only time in the last seven seasons that one of these grid slots has scored.
-Seventeenth on the grid has had three non-finishes in the last five years, including a DNS for Kevin Magnussen in 2015.
+Chances of scoring points from seventeenth or further back on the grid are minimal, with 2016 being the only time in the last seven Melbourne races that one of these grid slots has scored.
+Seventeenth on the grid has had three non-finishes in the last five races, including a DNS for Kevin Magnussen in 2015.
 Kimi Raikkonen’s seventh place in 2012 is the most recent of three occasions that the driver starting seventeenth has scored at Albert Park.

 Points likelihood: 13% Last points: 2016 Last DNF: 2018